Ranjan432221/Project_3/README.md

 # Project_3
-It is a small e-commerce website
+It is a small e-commerce website.